-The advantage of this "wholistic" approach to provincial administration also operated in reverse and permitted us to better understand district and provincial matters because of information gathered in the village.
-The Chief of Dien Ban District, for instance, called a meeting of elders from the villages of the district to discuss problems of local government2; information was gathered in Cam An on the process of selection of elders to attend this meeting.
-Thus, the monographs of the provincial-local administration series should be regarded as separate enterprises which combine to contribute to a clearer comprehension of the total matrix of local administration in Vietnam.
+The advantage of this "holistic" approach to provincial administration also operated in the reverse direction and permitted us to better understand district and provincial matters because of information gathered in the village.
+The chief of Diên Ban district, for instance, called a meeting of elders from the villages of the district to discuss problems of local government2; information was gathered in Cẩm An on the process of selection of elders to attend this meeting.
+Thus, the monographs of the provincial-local administration series should be regarded as separate enterprises which combine to contribute to a clearer comprehension of the total matrix of local administration in Viet Nam.

-Another, and equally important, objective of this monograph series is to make available for classroom use up-to-date, empirical observations of practice and problems in provincial and local administration.
+Another, an equally important, objective of this monograph series is to make available for classroom use up-to-date, empirical observations of practice and problems in provincial and local administration.
 Each monograph is published in both English and Vietnamese and made available to the students of the NIA and the University of Saigon.
 The research experiences of the NIA and MSUG faculty members are incorporated into their lectures, bringing to their students a better understanding of actual administrative processes.
 Thus, the monograph series plays the dual role of providing readings in the Vietnamese language and illustrative, concrete cases to support the instruction of administrative theory.

-It is hoped that the results of these studies will be of some value to the Vietnamese Government and the personnel of the various American agencies in Vietnam, as well as to scholars and other individuals interested in learning more about the Vietnamese and their problems.
+It is hoped that the results of these studies will be of some value to the Vietnamese government and the personnel of the various

+American agencies in Viet Nam, as well as to scholars and other individuals interested in learning more about the Vietnamese and their problems.